PatnamMadhu/VelmaAi/README-Desktop.md

-# VelariAI Desktop Application
+# AnmaAI Desktop Application

-VelariAI is now available as both a web application and a native desktop app built with Electron.
+AnmaAI is now available as both a web application and a native desktop app built with Electron.
 The desktop version provides enhanced features while maintaining full compatibility with the web version.

 ## Features